WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 ## Before Deploying

+###Check Your Github Repo

+Do you notice a folder called "node_modules"?
+Or your .env file with your environment variables?

+Oops!
+That's not supposed to be there! node_modules and .env should never escape from your local machine.
+It's going to goof up our stuff and cause errors if we leave it in there when we deploy to Heroku, so let's get rid of them!

+* If you don't already have a .gitignore file, create it now in the top-level
+* Make sure node_modules folder is included in .gitignore.
+This ensures that once we delete the node_modules folder, git won't find it again.
+* Delete the node_modules folder in your local repo (don't worry - you can get it back by running "npm install")
+* You will need to make sure git knows to remove the node_modules folder from the repo.
+Use the following command:
+    **git rm -r node_modules**
+* Ensure that your .env file, (if you have one) is also NOT included in your Github repo.
+    * Repeat steps to remove from git with the git rm command
+    * Add this file to .gitignore so git doesn't find it again.
+* Commit and push these changes to your Github repo!
+* Last, let's run npm install to recreate that node_modules folder.
+* Try running your app with nodemon.
+    - Does it work?
+Great, you're all done!
+    - Do you get an error that looks like "xyz module is not found"?
+This is because originally, we forgot to include the --save flag when we originally npm installed it.
+Run the following command for each module you're missing:
+        **npm install xyz --save**

+TL;DR: Don't have node_modules in your repo, you'll have a bad time.

+###Get a Heroku account!
 1. Make sure you have an account with heroku: https://www.heroku.com/

 2. Make sure you have installed the heroku toolbelt - [https://toolbelt.heroku.com/](https://toolbelt.heroku.com/)